TranNhatTan14/Obsidian/Data/Information.md

 - The judges were ==appreciative== of the ==appreciable== differences between the works of art
 - American colonists dumped British tea into the sea in 1773 to protest taxation. ==In effect==, it led the countries to war

-# Keywords
+# World

-- Under the hood
+- No Hurricane has ever crossed the equator
-- VPS
-- HuggingFace GPU
-- Law of Attraction
-- Fintech
-- Open source
-- Manifest
-- AIoT
-- Llamafile